by PETER TATCHELL (copyright 2006)

 One other segment was also located … the Clothes Off sketch from 2/2 was found on a promotional spool at the A.B.C. and (together with compilation segments) allowed that entire episode to be reconstructed.

-Finally (for the moment, anyway) in 2010, the B.F.I. was able to retrieve a nearly complete copy of 2/6 which, by adding the missing Four Yorkshiremen segment from another of the compilations, could also be pieced together.
+In 2010, the B.F.I. was able to retrieve a nearly complete copy of 2/6 which, by adding the missing Four Yorkshiremen segment from another of the compilations, could also be pieced together.

 The pictures may be grainy and lack colour, but the laughs are in pure gold.

 Cast: Tim Brooke-Taylor, Graham Chapman, John Cleese, Marty Feldman and Aimi MacDonald

 Series #1: ITV London February 15 to March 22 1967 (6 x 25 min)

 1 Doctor and Man With Skinny Legs/Witch/One Man Wrestling/Secret Service Chief/Treasure Trove/Vox Pop

 3 Visitors For The Use Of/Sleep Starvation/Mice Laugh Softly, Charlotte/Sheepdog Trials/Bookshop/ Job Description

 4 Someone Has Stolen The News/Grublian Holidays/Memory Training/One-Man Battalion/Ministerial Breakdown/Engine Driver/Undercover Policemen